 Live or synthetic (plastic) plants?
 This debate has been going on for years, making aquarium owners have difficulty choosing which one is better.
 For pricing, synthetic plants are much cheaper compared to live plants.

 Although both are winners in the aesthetic department, live plants are still the viable choice because it is the “natural” one.
 Live plants can make your betta fish tank feel more alive.
-They also act as natural purifier to keep the water clean and free from harmful toxins.
+They also act as a natural purifier to keep the water clean and free from harmful toxins.

 So, do betta fish like live plants?